 - The make, model, and licence plate number of every vehicle involved in the collision

 - The name, address, phone number, email address, and insurance information of every driver involved, plus the contact information for any witnesses

-If you want to be prepared, the Insurance Bureau of Canada has created an accident report form you can print and put in your glove compartment.
+If you want to be prepared, the Insurance Bureau of Canada has created an automobile accident report form you can print and put in your glove compartment.